mdalimoslemi/mdalimoslemi/README.md

 - Machine Learning models development with AutoML
 - Network and DevOps

 You can explore python web-application using Django frmaework at @face-rec repository.
 It uses OpenCV for image recognition.
+If you like PicNic 🧺 then catch NLP app with Gemini API, and Node.js lover ? catch Node.js repo.

 <!--